 The Trust for America’s Health and the Robert Wood Johnson Foundation issued a report in September, 2012 entitled “F as in Fat: How Obesity Threatens America’s Future 2012”.
 Obesity was measured by the Body Mass Index (BMI), which was originally developed by the polymath Quatelet to describe populations, not individuals, and is used properly in this context.
 Using this standard, if current rates continue by 2030, 13 states will have obesity rates above 60%, 39 above 50%, and all states could have obesity rates of at least 44% (includes DC and Puerto Rico).
-Other than the fact that the people we transport will be heavier, more of our crew members will be out of shape and more likely to get injured on the job.
+Other than the fact that the people we transport will be heavier and more of our crew members will be out of shape and more likely to get injured on the job.

 If current trajectories continue, the number of new cases of type 2 diabetes, coronary heart disease (CHD) and stroke (CVA), hypertension, and arthritis will increase tenfold between 2010 and 2020, then double by 2030.
 Another way to look at this, being obese will contribute to 6 million folks developing type 2 diabetes, 5 million CHD and CVA, and more than 400,000 cancer.
 Right now, there are 25 million of us diagnosed with type 2 diabetes, 27 million with chronic heart disease, 68 million with hypertension, and 50 million with arthritis.
 Almost 800,000 of us suffer a CVA annually.
 It’s thought that obesity, poor nutrition, and lack of physical activities are related to one in three cancer deaths.